When you buy with our links, we may earn a commission. See how we work with brands

 • Lacks edge support when seated directly at the edge of the mattress

-• Very high bounce may not be ideal for all sleepers
+• Very high bounce is great for sex, but could still be too much for some sleepers

 • Shorter 100-night trial period (77 nights less than average)